jywu20/Notes/Computer Science/Logic and PLT/julia type system.md

 Of course, the existing "static" typing mechanisms, namely definition of composite data types, have to be incorporated directly into that static type system.

-Below, when we talk about "Julia's type system without qualification, we're talking about the part of Julia related to definition of composite types, subtypes, etc.
+Below, when we talk about "Julia's type system without qualification, we're talking about the part of Julia's type mechanism related to definition of composite types, subtypes, etc., that's to say, what is used to build data structures - without guaranteeing correctness.
+(Even in compiled languages this is not rare: in Fortran, for instance, we have dependent parameterized types, which however don't prevent you from assigning an array with an unknown length to an array with a declared length.)

 ## Models of the type system